-- 7th unexcused absence Administration conferences with the student and a letter is sent to the parent(s)/guardian(s) regarding the student's standing with the school.
-Students may be placed on an attendance contract. - 10th unexcused absence Administration will utilize local and state agencies (Department of Child Services), as needed, to improve student attendance.
+6th unexcused absence - Administration conferences with student and a letter is sent to parent(s)/guardian(s) regarding the student's standing with the school.

+8th unexcused absence - Administration will utilize local and state agencies, as needed, to improve student attendance.
 Conferences will be held with parents regarding truancy.